solana-foundation/developer-content/content/courses/intro-to-solana/getting-started.md

   - understand what Solana is
   - learn how this course is structured
   - know how to get the most from this course
-description:
-  "Learn what web3 and Solana are.
-Understand how web3 allows users to transact with each other directly, the benefits of Solana over older blockchains, and what you need to complete the course."
+description: "Understand what web3, blockchains, and Solana are."
 ---

 ## Welcome!